strmprivacy/docs/docs/quickstart/receiving-s3.md

 aws iam create-user --user-name strm-export-demo
 ```

 Then attach the policy of [2.
-Create the necessary credentials](#creds)).
+Create the necessary credentials](#creds).
 This listing assumes the policy
 document is in the same directory.
 Replace the file name
 `strm-policy.json` with the correct file name.